Cart 0

 IMG_5182 2.JPG

-As a kid, I ran around with my mom’s old Polaroids, documenting everything like it might disappear.
-Later, I found myself in dimly lit music venues photographing bands and learning how to move through chaos without missing what mattered.
+I've had a camera in my hands for as long as I can remember.
+As a kid, I ran around with my mom's old Polaroids and a point & shoot, photographing my friends and our adventures.
+Later, I found myself in dimly lit music venues photographing bands, learning how to move through chaos without missing what mattered.
+There were no second chances in those rooms.
+You had to anticipate the moment before it arrived.

 That instinct has stayed with me.